nielskrijger/appboot/README.md

 Goals:

 - Easy and consistent service bootstrapping of services.
 - Panic when bootstrapping a service failed.
-We never to start a broken server.
+We don't want to start a broken server.
 - Good logging and error reporting while bootstrapping.
-Debugging failed bootstrapping processes can be a pain.
+Debugging failed setup processes on infra can be a pain...
 - Avoid higher-level dependencies in `goboot` such as web frameworks, routers, query-builder/ORM or similar.

 Non-goals: